 Adaptive Streaming Protocols

-Protocols like HLS (HTTP Live Streaming) and MPEG-DASH that allow for ABR (Adaptive Bitrate Streaming), ensuring smooth playback under variable network conditions.
+Protocols like HLS (HTTP Live Streaming) and MPEG-DASH allow for ABR (Adaptive Bitrate Streaming), ensuring smooth playback under variable network conditions.

 Audio Bitrate